imdea-software/imdea-PLC/monads/README.md

 ## Further ado

-If you want to dwell into more interesting, and more modern, research ideas.
+If you want to dwell into the more interesting, and modern, research ideas mentioned above: you can continue down the following roads **[TO DO: Complete me!]**